 - Safety follow-up meetings are held quarterly;

-- SAS training pilots conduct inspection flights; and
+- SAS pilots and auditors conduct inspection flights; and

 - Annual audits are carried out by the SAS Compliance Monitoring Department.